janylhl/sportsGPT/README.md

 Let's Lift Together! 🚀

 ## Installation :computer:
+Comming soon

 ## Scientific and Technical Journey of the project :book:
+My approach to project construction is based on a gradual increase in the complexity of the solution and the tasks performed.
+First of all, a simple and classic data science project framework was set up for the repo.
+As far as the GUI is concerned, I decided to make a small streamlit application, since developing a sophisticated interface is absolutely not the primary objective of this project.
+A first text generation LLM (DistilGPT2) was first used to run the bot.
+Then I looked at the fine-tuning of such an LLM, and to make it interesting, I chose to train it on a French text generation dataset in order to make it change language.
+Once this introduction was done, I had to go further on the conversational capabilities of the LLM used.

+So the second step was to focus on the conversational aspect.
+To do this, I had two main options: I could use a model specialized in conversation directly, and work on making it more specialized, or I could stick with a text generation model and build the right environment for its proper use in a chatbot.
+I'm currently exploring these two approaches with dialoGPT for the conversational network and GPT2 for the text generation LLM, which gives me greater freedom.

 ## Last Updates :tada:
+- [2024.02.18] DialoGPT is now used fot the chatbot
+- [2024.02.17] Fine Tuning code for DistilGPT2 on french open dataset
 - [2024.02.17] Chatbot IHM with StreamLit v.1
-- [2024.02.16] Setup the project & DistilGpt2 running
+- [2024.02.16] Setup the project & text-generation llm running (Distilgpt2)

 ## Next Updates :wrench:
-- Fine-tuning DIstilGPT2 on french open dataset [Currently working that]
+- Fine Tuning code for dialoGPT on french conversational open dataset [Currently working on that]
-- Build a custom dataset on sports content in order to FT the model and get "FitBot"
+- Build a custom dataset on sports content
+- Fine-tuning on a custom dataset about sports content
 - Git CI/CD and Hugging Face Hub Delivery
+- Replace dialoGPT by a common text-generation LLM in order to have more flexibility